 In general, limiting human embryo research to 14 days or the emergence of the primitive streak does not ban human embryo research in China.
-In addition, the generation of research embryos using parthenogenesis and somatic cell nuclear transfer for medicinal purposes should be allowed, even though human reproductive cloning is illegal.
+In addition, the generation of research embryos using parthenogenesis and somatic cell nuclear transfer for medicinal purposes should be/is allowed, even though human reproductive cloning is illegal.
 The above legislation strives to maintain a delicate balance between ethical limitations and scientific research.
-However, China may have exacerbated the repetition of existing western ethical principles without significant procedural guidance on how it could be carried out, such as a lack of operational details cast of the 2003 ethical guidelines (Einsiedel and Adamson, 2012).
-China therefore may have to enhance its current regulations governing human embryo research and its clinical application to ones that include all pertinent substantive and procedural requirements.
+However, China may have exacerbated the repetition of existing western ethical principles without significant procedural guidance on how it could be carried out, such as a lack of operational details cast of the 2003 ethical guidelines.
+(Einsiedel and Adamson, 2012) China therefore may have to enhance its current regulations governing human embryo research and its clinical application to ones that include all pertinent substantive and procedural requirements.
 The implementation of legislation also needs to be made more legally binding and those who violate it need to be held accountable.
-Of note, the Ministry of Science and Technology and Ministry of Medical and Health of the Peoples Republic of China, (2003) is the first national regulatory document of China to address the 14-day rule.
+Of note, the Ethical Guidelines for Research on Human Embryonic Stem Cells (2003) is the first national regulatory document of China to address the 14-day rule.